edjostenes/download_assets/README.md

 }
 ```

-**Note**: This kind of delegate is essential for enabling the download process to handle various
+**Note:** This kind of delegate is essential for enabling the download process to handle various
 file formats by implementing the necessary decompression logic.
 This flexibility allows users to
-download and work with a wide range of compressed file types effortlessly. **UnzipDelegate()**, is
+download and work with a wide range of compressed file types effortlessly. **UnzipDelegate()** is
 already included, which handles the decompression of ZIP files.

 ## Example